How to write a business plan for an airplane leasing company?

 To anticipate future cash flows

-Regularly comparing your actual financial performance to the projections in the financial forecast of your airplanes leasing company's business plan gives you the ability to monitor your business's financial health and make necessary adjustments as needed.
+Regularly comparing your actual financial performance to the projections in the financial forecast of your airplane leasing company's business plan gives you the ability to monitor your business's financial health and make necessary adjustments as needed.

 This practice allows you to detect potential financial issues, such as unexpected cash shortfalls before they escalate into major problems.
 Giving you time to find additional financing or put in place corrective measures.